The Mind-Body Connection: How Stress Affects Cognitive Function

 • Mood disturbances: Fluctuations in stress hormone levels have been linked to mood swings, irritability, and depression.

-It is important to address these issues to improve mental clarity and enable a more effective approach when serving others.
+It is important to address these issues to improve mental and enable a more effective approach when serving others.

-We can strive towards a healthier mind-body connection by managing our reactions to stressful situations and incorporating relaxation techniques into our daily routines.
+We can strive towards a healthier mind-body connection by managing our reactions to stressful situations and incorporating techniques into our daily routines.

 Understanding changes in brain structure and function due to prolonged exposure to stressors can provide even deeper insight into how we can better support our own well-being and that of others.